eerimoq/nala/README.rst

 ``nala_mocks.ld``.
 The first two files declare and define mocks, while the last file contains linker flags.

+Use ``--rename-parameters-file`` to rename function parameters, often useful when mocking standard library functions.
+If not given, Nala renames a few function parameters by default.

+Use ``--no-rename-parameters`` not to rename any function parameters.
+Overrides ``--rename-parameters-file``.

 .. code-block:: bash

    $ gcc -E *.c | nala generate_mocks